ksalango/Capstone-Project/README.md

 ## Introduction
 Welcome to my Wave Power Predictor project, this project stemms my three-month journey through the BrainStation Data Science Bootcamp.
 This project seeks to leverage the power of machine learning to forecast wave power at a specific location.
 Unlike computationally intensive numerical and physics-based models, machine learning offers a potentially more efficient approach.

 The foundation of this project lies in compiling a data set from historical buoy data and hindcast model data from similar locations and using this for a machine learning model approach.
-Looking ahead, the prospect of incorporating real-time data opens the door to forecasting wave power with even greater precision.
+Looking ahead, the prospect of incorporating real-time data opens the door to a live wave energy forecasting model.

 The overarching objective is to deliver a prediction model that is accurate as well as robust, addressing a specific location's unique dynamics.
 The potential applications span from contributing to renewable energy research to serving the interests of avid surf enthusiasts.